How to Read Transaction Log in SQL Server Easily

 Similarly, this will display this kind of details for UPDATE and DELETE Statements

-Find Internal SQL Server Operations in Transaction Log
+Find Internal SQL Server Operations to Read Transaction Log in SQL Server

 After performing the SQL command, users can see Page split happen three times from the DML activity.
+Now, we can proceed further with SQL Server view transaction log task.
 The first script will tell how many times the page splits occurred and the second command explains the internal processes on which SQL server running during a single page split operation.

 Similarly, if the user can drop any object or even perform other database operations then, they will get logged in the transaction Log file that will be shown by using this function.